 I write features, articles, and essays for international, regional, and local news outlets.
 My work has appeared in Mongabay.com, and The Guardian.
 Previous works once could be found in the now defunct Inside/Outside Southwest as well as the hopefully-only-temporarily-long-term-dormant Mountain Gazette.
-Additionally, I have consulted for Lonely Planet Television developed an international exhibit for the Beijing Olympic Games and provide various editorial services.

 Below you will find excerpts from a few published pieces, with links to the full articles (where available).